- Traffic counts and speed measurements will take place the first two weeks of September.

-- During the summer months, the Brussels Living Lab is collecting data on people’s opinions on traffic safety in the Helmet district.
-After the holidays, there will be two weeks of traffic counts, speed measurements, and origin-destination research.
+- During the summer months, the Brussels Living Lab collected data on people’s opinions on traffic safety in the Helmet district.

 - The LOOPER application to collect data on traffic safety was presented and explained to citizens on Thursday 28 June between 18:00 and 20:00 at the Apéro Riga in Schaerbeek.